Degrees for Military and Veterans

 - Military and Veteran College Scholarships and Grants

-What degrees are useful in the military?
+What degrees are helpful in the military?

-To summarize the information above, degrees that benefit active service members include: business administration, management, engineering, and nursing.
+To summarize the information above, degrees that benefit active service members include business administration, management, engineering, and nursing.
 Ultimately, the ability to think critically is one of the greatest benefits a college education brings to our national readiness.

 What degrees are good for the military?